NandanSatheesh/PizzaASAP/README.md

 # PizzaASAP
-The purpose of the site is to provide all the tools required to order in a hypothetical pizzeria, with the purpose to deliver the meal to an address X (my University, in this case).
+The purpose of the website template aims to provide all the basic tools required to order from a hypothetical pizzeria, and to deliver the meal to an address X (my University, in this case).